GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Implementing photo delete/archive functionality

-Alternatively, if the received Cloud Pub/Sub notification indicates an `OBJECT_DELETE` or `OBJECT_ARCHIVE` event, the corresponding `thumbnail_key` must be removed from all necessary `Labels`, the thumbnail must be deleted from the GCS thumbnail bucket, and the `ThumbnailReference` must be deleted from Datastore.
+Alternatively, if the received Cloud Pub/Sub notification indicates an `OBJECT_DELETE` or `OBJECT_ARCHIVE` event, the thumbnail must be deleted from the GCS thumbnail bucket, and the `ThumbnailReference` must be deleted from Datastore.

 Because these actions only occur in the case of a photo delete or archive, an `elif` statement can be used inside the `ReceiveMessage` class of `main.py`, where the initial `if` statement of the block is the one specifying the event type as `OBJECT_FINALIZE`.